Distribution Channel Management - Meaning, Importance, Types & Example

 2. Indirect Channel: A specialized intermediary is added in this type of channel as they have the required contacts, experience and scale of operations.
 He might be a consultant, Original Equipment manufacturer (OEMs), etc. The reason for this includes the efficiency of distribution costs.

-Browse definitions and meaning of more concepts and terms similar to Distribution Channel Management.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more similar terms.
+The Management Dictionary covers over 1800 business concepts from 5 categories.